awsnickde/aws-serverless-workshops-ImageProcessing/README.md

       },
 ```
 7. Create new execution with the same face to test your integarion works.
 In few minutes you'll receive an email with an error message.

+## Excercise 3: Trigger State Machine execution when file is uploaded to S3.
+(difficulty: high) If you feel ready for the challenge, please check the official [documentation](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html) and try to implement the same for your solution.